Skip to main content

 Inter-rater Reliability (Krippendorff's Alpha)

 Use error categorization involves judgment calls.
-To make UseTrace's classification outputs defensible in regulatory contexts, inter-rater reliability metrics were incorporated into the evaluation methodology — the same approach FDA expects in summative study reports.
+To make UseTrace's classification outputs defensible in regulatory contexts, inter-rater reliability metrics were incorporated into the evaluation methodology.
+The same approach FDA expects in summative study reports.

 Reflection